-During Leg 145, 87 m of lava flows was penetrated at Detroit Seamount Site 884 (Fig. F1) (Rea et al., 1995).
-40 Ar- 39 Ar radiometric analyses yield an age (81.2 ± 1.3 Ma) (Keller et al., 1995) older than that predicted (~75 Ma) from hotspot-based best-fit linear plate motion models (Duncan and Clague, 1985).
+During Leg 145, 87 m of lava flows was penetrated on Detroit Seamount Site 884 (Fig. F1) (Rea et al., 1995). $^{40}$ Ar- $^{39}$ Ar radiometric analyses yield an age (81.2 ± 1.3 Ma) (Keller et al., 1995) older than that predicted (~75 Ma) from hotspot-based best-fit linear plate motion models (Duncan and Clague, 1985).
 Characteristic magnetizations derived from basalt samples have mainly negative inclinations, indicating reversed polarity.
-This polarity assignment is consistent with the radiometric age data, suggesting eruption of these lava flows during Chron 33r (Tarduno and Cottrell, 1997).
-F2.
-Hotspot motion and predicted motion of the Hawaiian plume, p.
-27.
+This polarity assignment is consistent with the radiometric age data, suggesting eruption of the basalt during Chron 33R (Tarduno and Cottrell, 1997).

-A potential problem in obtaining reliable paleomagnetic data from any basement drill hole is the uncertain timescale between lava flow eruptions.
+A potential problem in obtaining reliable paleomagnetic data from any basalt drill hole is the uncertain timescale between eruptions.
 If most flows reflect rapid eruptions, one could easily obtain a biased paleolatitude estimate by giving equal weight to each flow unit.
 To address this concern, the inclination-only averages derived from each flow unit (McFadden and Reid, 1982) must be checked for serial correlation (Cox, 1970; Kono, 1980; Tarduno and Sager, 1995).
 These analyses lead to inclination group models (Fig. F3).
 The directional angular dispersion, estimated from the inclination model data and transformed into pole space (Cox, 1970; Tarduno and Sager, 1995), is indistinguishable from the predicted virtual geomagnetic pole scatter from global data sets (McFadden et al., 1991) (Fig. F3).
-As discussed below, only one other paleomagnetic data set exists for the Emperor Seamount trend that satisfies these geomagnetic sampling requirements.
+As discussed below, only one other paleomagnetic data set exists for the Emperor trend that satisfies these geomagnetic sampling requirements.

-The preferred inclination group model, where groups are distinct at >95% confidence (N = 10) (Tarduno and Cottrell, 1997), produces a paleolatitude of 36.2° (+6.9°/-7.2°), clearly discordant from the presentday latitude of Hawaii (~19°) (Fig. F3).
+The preferred inclination group model, where groups are distinct at >95% confidence (N = 10) (Tarduno and Cottrell, 1997), produces a paleolatitude of $36.2^{\circ}$ ( $+6.9^{\circ}/-7.2^{\circ}$ ), clearly discordant from the present-day latitude of Hawaii ( $\sim 19^{\circ}$ ) (Fig. F3).
 This discrepancy is too large to be explained by tectonic tilt.
-Tilts of 1°-3° have been previously reported for some of the northern Emperor Seamounts (Lonsdale et al., 1993).
+Tilts of $1^{\circ}-3^{\circ}$ have been previously reported for some of the northern Emperor Seamounts (Lonsdale et al., 1993).
 Because these tilts are small and the angle between the remanent magnetization vector and downdip azimuth of tilt is large (>60°), the effect on the paleolatitude is negligible.
 Measurements made at unit contacts also fail to indicate significant dips.